NorwegianVeterinaryInstitute/BioinfTraining/saga.md

 - NIRD HOME: `nird/home/<username>`.
 Quota 20GB and **100000 files**.
 - NIRD PROJECTS: `/nird/projects/<project_ID>` VI quotat =
+- There is a small $SCRATCH `/scratch/username` area on NIRD -> 15TB

+Per today there is NO mounting between SAGA and NIRD (meaning you cant see your files that are on NIRD from SAGA).
+This will be fixed in the future.
+But anyway you wont be able to use NIRD files as input for your analyses.

 ! add

   - [ ] does archives tar file of files counts for one or several?
 I guess one?